morristech/trimstray.github.io/_posts/2020-03-06-zalecenia_dot_wersji_protokolu_tls.md

   <img src="/assets/img/posts/qualys_tls_stats.png">
 </p>

-Protokół TLSv1.3 jest najnowszą i niezawodną wersją.
+Protokół TLSv1.3 jest najnowszą i znacznie bezpieczniejszą wersją.
 Powinien być używany tam, gdzie to możliwe (i tam, gdzie nie jest wymagana kompatybilność wsteczna).
-Największą zaletą porzucenia TLSv1.0/v1.1 jest to, że nowoczesne szyfry `AEAD` są obsługiwane tylko przez TLSv1.2 i nowsze wersje.

 ## Szyfry AEAD

-Szyfry `AEAD` dostarczają wyspecjalizowane tryby działania szyfru blokowego zwane szyfrowaniem uwierzytelnionym z powiązanymi/dodatkowymi danymi (ang. _Authenticated Encryption with Associated Data_). Łączą one funkcje trybów gwarantujących poufność, a także zapewniają silne uwierzytelnanie oraz wymianę kluczy z funkcją forward secrecy (tzw. utajnianie z wyprzedzeniem).
+Szyfry `AEAD` dostarczają wyspecjalizowane tryby działania szyfru blokowego zwane szyfrowaniem uwierzytelnionym z powiązanymi/dodatkowymi danymi (ang. _Authenticated Encryption with Associated Data_). Łączą one funkcje trybów gwarantujących poufność, a także zapewniają silne uwierzytelnanie oraz wymianę kluczy z funkcją utajniania z wyprzedzeniem (ang. _forward secrecy_).

 Potrzeba ich użycia wynika ze słabości wcześniejszych schematów szyfrowania.
-Moim zdaniem powinno się ich używać tam, gdzie to możliwe.
 Szyfry te są jedynymi obsługiwanymi szyframi w TLSv1.3.
 Powinniśmy z nich korzystać także w przypadku TLSv1.2, włączając tylko te szyfry wykorzystujące algorytmy `AES-GCM` i `ChaCha20-Poly1305`.

-Co do szyfrów `AEAD`, zacytują to wyjaśnienie:
+Jeżeli chodzi ten tym szyfrów, to pozwolę sobie zacytować pewną wypowiedź znalezioną na Stack Exchange:

   > _AEAD stands for "Authenticated Encryption with Additional Data" meaning there is a built-in message authentication code for integrity checking both the ciphertext and optionally additional authenticated (but unencrypted) data, and the only AEAD cipher suites in TLS are those using the AES-GCM and ChaCha20-Poly1305 algorithms, and they are indeed only supported in TLS 1.2.
 This means that if you have any clients trying to connect to this system that don't support either TLS 1.2, or even those that do support TLS 1.2 but not those specific cipher suites (and they're not mandatory...
 Only TLS_RSA_WITH_AES_128_CBC_SHA is mandatory, and it isn't an AEAD cipher suite) then those clients will not be able to connect at all._ - [Xander](https://security.stackexchange.com/a/136181)